 Grind the soaked rice and coconut with only ¼ cup of water.
 It will make sure the rice is nicely ground to a fine paste.
 Add more water later.

-If the batter becomes too thin, then the dosas will fall flat and break while lifting.
+If the batter becomes too thin, the dosas will fall flat and break while lifting.
 In this case, add some rice flour to slightly thicken the batter.

 The pan should be nicely hot when you pour the batter on it.
-Splash some water on it to check it it’s nicely heated.
+Splash some water on it to check that it’s nicely heated.
 If the water dances and evaporates immediately, the pan is hot enough to pour the batter.

-Stir the watery batter every time before pouring the dosa as the rice particles tend to settle down.
+Stir the watery batter every time before pouring the dosa, as the rice particles tend to settle down.

 Cook the dosa uncovered.
-If you cover it while cooking, steam will collect at the base of the lid and it will drip on the dosa as soon as you remove the lid making the dosa soggy.
+If you cover it while cooking, steam will collect at the base of the lid, and it will drip on the dosa as soon as you remove the lid, making the dosa soggy.

 Don’t stack Neer dosas while they are still hot.
 Let them cool down completely before storing them in a container or casserole.